It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 Trains via the Ou Main Line (via Fukushima, Yamagata, and Akita)

-In addition to passenger cars, including one Green Car and one reserved seat car, the Tsugaru was also fitted with three-tiered sleeping cars and more comfortable A-class sleeping cars.
-For those who traveled to Tokyo from Tohoku on a local train for work, being able to ride an A-class sleeping car on the Tsugaru Express was considered a sign of success.
+The Tsugaru Express had passenger cars including one Green Car and one reserved seat car, as well as three-tiered sleeping cars and more comfortable A-class sleeping cars.
+For those who had traveled from Tohoku to Tokyo by local train for work, being able to ride in the A-class sleeping car on the Tsugaru Express when returning home was considered a sign of success

 In 1978, there were two trains per day, Akebono No. 1 bound for Aomori and No. 3 bound for Akita.
 No. 3 only went as far as Akita, and No. 1 did not connect with the Seikan Ferry at Aomori Station, so perhaps it was more of a train connecting Ueno and Akita than Ueno and Aomori

-The Akebono's route was later significantly changed, but it continued to operate regularly until March 2014, making it the last "night train from Ueno to Aomori .
+Although the Akebono's route was later significantly changed, it ultimately continued regular service until March 2014,making it the last "night train from Ueno to Aomori.

 The Ou Main Line, which is the route these trains take, is characterized by the fact that for some reason there are many stations with unusual names.
 There is an explanatory article here, so please take a look